camunda-community-hub/zeebe-redis-exporter/README.md

 #### Dealing with Lettuce versions

 Under the hood the exporter and the connector uses Lettuce as Redis client.
-Please be aware that the connector requires `io.lettuce:lettuce-core:6.2.2.RELEASE`.
+Please be aware that the connector requires at minimum `io.lettuce:lettuce-core:6.2.2.RELEASE`.
 In case your project uses a parent POM with lower and potentially incompatible versions you have to take care to deactivate them.
 E.g. do something like
 ```
   <properties>